 You could say that making sparkling wine begins when the trees are grafted or planted, when the varieties were selected years ago, but press day is also a natural place to start, with the ripe apples coming into the cidery, the stainless steel fermentation tanks empty, and the wine yeast in bags, static but there to come to life once introduced to the new juice.

 Any un-pasteurized juice left at room temperature will ferment from the yeast on the fruit but we don’t rely on these environmental yeasts for our fermentations: they may quit at low alcohol levels and produce off flavors.
 So the day after pressing, when the juice has warmed-up a bit, we inoculate each tank with a particular yeast strain that is tolerant of alcohol and will develop excellent cider apple aromas and flavors.
 Our apples generally press out at about 13 to 18 brix which will result in a cider of 6 1/2 to 9 percent alcohol.
-We aim for an alcohol content of 9% in our primary fermentation, so we adjust accordingly.

 It’s comforting to go into the cidery and hear intermittent bubbling sounds from one place and another because you know that the fermentations that you started are underway.
 From the small amount of live dry yeast cells that you have added (2 lbs per thousand gallons), the yeast have been reproducing and processing the sugar into alcohol and carbon dioxide.
 (2 lbs. of yeast cells will produce about 100 lbs of yeast cells in the end) Stuck fermentations are scary, usually the result of a too cold cider barn.
 It means re-inoculating but now into an alcoholic brew that is toxic to yeast.
 Even yeast that ferment out to dryness under really cold conditions will show their stress with sulfur aromas in the wine.
 On the other hand, a too warm cidery will cause a fermentation frenzy, with all of the bubbles blowing off the characteristic aromas of the cider apples.
 Fermentation at around 60 degrees is about right.

 After the fermentations are complete, cold is your friend, helping to protect the ciders from spoilage organisms.
 Our cidery, which we just renovated from a 60 cow cinder-block dairy barn, is like a refrigerator in the winter.
-Nevertheless, we add sulphur dioxide to the wine.
+Nevertheless, we add sulphur dioxide to the cider.
 SO2 inhibits wild yeasts and some spoilage organisms.
 But more importantly, it absorbs oxygen thereby protecting the wine from oxidation which can turn a wine brown and produce sherry like flavors.

 This is a photo of the dosing tank in the DE filter, with pink DE.
 DE is diatomaceous earth, little fossilized animals, finer than sand, that are used as a filter medium.
 The tighter DE is pink and feels like sand that is as fine as flour.
-The DE filter forces the wine through a bed of DE: the spaces between the DE are what determines the size of the particles removed from the wine.
+The DE filter forces the cider through a bed of DE: the spaces between the DE are what determines the size of the particles removed from the cider.

 Bottling in the cidery is usually a chilly affair but prior to bottling we sterilize the hoses, membrane filter and bottler with a continuous feed of hot water.
 The steam from the hot water makes the cidery look surreal.